 PAGE 3: The specifics

-Spell out exactly what your service entails.
+This is when you spell out exactly what your service entails in glorious technicolour.
 Even if you think it’s all standard stuff (“Oh but everyone does that”, you think), remind them!
 And customise it for the project and client.

-I always include a summary introduction about each particular service I offer, outlining why it is important and the value it offers a business.
+Explain your service and your deliverables.
+I include a summary introduction about each particular service I offer, outlining why it is important and the value it offers a business.
 Then I detail each inclusion, like the copywriting brief, additional research, writing, two rounds of revisions and professional proofreading.
 For each inclusion, I explain the payoff/benefit.

 The point is that by the time your reader gets to your price, the value you offer is neon-sign clear.